-11 Op. cit.
+11. Op. cit.

-12 See: Liotta, P.H., To Die For: National Interests and Strategic Uncertainties, in: "Parameters", Summer 2000, p.
+12. See: Liotta, P.H., To Die For: National Interests and Strategic Uncertainties, in: "Parameters", Summer 2000, p.
 46-57.

-13 Mazis, op. cit., p.
+13. Mazis, op. cit., p.
 181.

-many areas) mean also the addition of National Power and, in this sense, the extension of National Sovereignty14.
+(even, partial) of National Power and the ceding of National Sovereignty (nominal, or even practicable in many areas) means also the addition of National Power and, in this sense, the extension of National Sovereignty.

-In this sense, it is fair for the attentive researcher of the international system to observe that the tolerances of the nation-state model are being questioned, without however being abolished are being questioned, without however being abolished.
-The Nation-State, instead of being dissolved or abolished (as claim tirelessly the proponents of the secularised theology of the Totalitarian Meta-National Progressivism 16), evolves and determines the conditions for its participation in New Poles of International Power Concentration and specifies the extent of the powers and authority that it will cede to these poles, having in mind that this process aims exactly at an "optimisation" ("Optimierung", in the words of Prof. Hans-Peter Schwarz) of the promotion of its National Interests, both in substance, and methodologically-wise.
+In this sense, it is fair for the attentive researcher of the international system to observe that the tolerances of the nation-state model are being questioned, without however being abolished.
+The Nation-State, instead of being dissolved or abolished (as claim tirelessly the proponents of the secularised theology of the Totalitarian Meta-National Progressivism), evolves and determines the conditions for its participation in New Poles of International Power Concentration and specifies the extent of the powers and authority that it will cede to these poles, having in mind that this process aims exactly at an "optimisation" ("Optimierung", in the words of Prof. Hans-Peter Schwarz) of the promotion of its National Interests, both in substance, and methodologically-wise.